JosePedroDias/chess/README.md

     - introduce more tactical ideas to bot reasoning maybe?
     - (super secondary) support option to play against stockfish instead of my dumb bot
 - UI
-    - keep board in page screen
-    - support touch move input
+    - buttons: new game / play on other side / export PGN
-    - export PGN button? (you can currently do `copy(board.getPgn())` and paste in sites such as http://lichess.org/paste )
+    - (you can currently do `copy(board.getPgn())` on the browser console and paste in sites such as http://lichess.org/paste )
     - animate pieces... (hard with the current internal rep)

 # setup